lucacazzanti/tfutils/README.md

 # tfutils
-## A library for parsing Tracab XML files of soccer data.
+## A library for parsing Tracab soccer data from XML files.

 Utilities to parse and plot soccer data from XML files provide by Tracab.
 Main features: